Top 14 Software Business Ideas That Will Boom in 2023

 You will be able to design an advanced system to prevent data loss from its source.

 AI-based purchasing systems are becoming increasingly popular.
-The systems analyze customer search and purchasing patterns and store history and are primarily equipped with a database of frequently used keywords.
+The systems analyze customer search and purchase patterns and store history and are primarily equipped with a database of frequently used keywords.

 These systems offer a wide variety of products to many customers with preloaded content.